dwrobel/flatcam/README.md

 - fixed the generate_from_geometry_2() method to use the default values in case the parameters are None
 - added ability to save the Source File as PDF - fixed page size and added line breaks
 - more mods to generate_from_geometry_2() method
+- fixed bug saving the FlatCAM project saying the file is used by another application

 16.12.2019